preranareddy08/weatherforecastCOD4410/README.md

 weather.fetchWeather("Manipal");
 Implementation Details: The JavaScript file handles the fetching of weather data from the OpenWeatherMap API, displaying the retrieved data, and handling user interactions such as searching for weather information.

-5. Implementation Details
-API Integration: The Weather App integrates with the OpenWeatherMap API to fetch weather data and the OpenCageData Geocoder API for reverse geocoding to obtain location information.
-Responsive Design: The application is designed to be responsive, ensuring optimal display and functionality across various devices and screen sizes.
-Error Handling: Error handling mechanisms are implemented to notify users in case of failed API requests or invalid input.
-Rationale: These implementation details ensure that the Weather App delivers accurate and reliable weather information while maintaining a seamless user experience.

 **Implementation Details**
 API Integration: The Weather App integrates with the OpenWeatherMap API to fetch weather data and the OpenCageData Geocoder API for reverse geocoding to obtain location information.
 Responsive Design: The application is designed to be responsive, ensuring optimal display and functionality across various devices and screen sizes.
 Error Handling: Error handling mechanisms are implemented to notify users in case of failed API requests or invalid input.
 Rationale: These implementation details ensure that the Weather App delivers accurate and reliable weather information while maintaining a seamless user experience.

 **Conclusion**